Skip to main content

 Most legal AI commentary hedges.
 “AI could transform the profession” — or it might not.
 “Firms may need to adapt” — but who knows when.
 Predictions framed as possibilities aren’t predictions.
 They’re atmosphere.

 This post does something different: it commits ten specific, falsifiable predictions to paper.
 Not “AI will change things” — concrete claims about what will happen to courts, firms, vendors, clients, and regulators before the end of 2026.
 Each one is grounded in data that already exists: enforcement trends, hiring surveys, deal activity, regulatory timelines, and benchmark results.
+Each prediction carries a confidence level — high (already documented or in motion), medium (supported by clear incentives or trends), or low (speculative but worth watching) — so you can calibrate how much weight to give it.
 Some will be wrong.
 That’s the point.
 Vague predictions can’t be wrong, which means they can’t be useful either.

 We’ll grade this post in January 2027 and publish the scorecard.
 In the meantime, here’s the case for each one.